Private-programmer/Simple-REST-Quote-Api/README.md

 - got it deployed to azure eventually. currently offline
 - does not have any github acctions associated with it.
 - may need to explore this again in the future.

+- I have attempted to add github actions to this project...
+Push.